walkerped/aita/README.md

 3. How does Judge bot make its predictions?

-    Judge bot is a fine tuning of the BigBird, a sparse attention transformer model that is specialized for long texts.
-I chose BigBird, because AITA posts are typically several paragraphs long, and often reading a single paragraph doesn't give enough context to make a judgement - you really need to digest the whole thing.
+    Judge bot is a fine tuning of [BigBird](https://huggingface.co/docs/transformers/en/model_doc/big_bird), a sparse attention transformer model that is specialized for long texts.
+I chose BigBird because AITA posts are typically several paragraphs long, and often reading a single paragraph doesn't give enough context to make a judgement - you really need to digest the whole thing.

     BigBird was trained to predict AITA post outcomes on 130,000 posts.
 The training dataset had an equal number of YTA and NTA posts.
-Judgebot's neural network model was finalized after many round of hyperparameter tuning.
+Judgebot's neural network model was finalized after many round of hyperparameter tuning, validated on 10,000 posts held out from the training set, and tested on 10,000 more posts.

 4. How accurate is Judge bot?